buchgr/bazel-remote/README.md

 ### Profiling

-To enable pprof profiling, specify a port with `--profile_port`.
+To enable pprof profiling, specify an address to listen to with `--profile_address`.

-If running inside docker, you will also need to set `--profile_host` to a value other than `127.0.0.1` (`--profile_host=` with an empty value should work) and add a `-p` mapping to the docker run commandline for the port.
+If running inside docker, you will need to use a profile_address value with a host other than `127.0.0.1` and add a `-p` mapping to the docker run commandline for the port.

 See [Profiling Go programs with pprof](https://jvns.ca/blog/2017/09/24/profiling-go-with-pprof/) for more details.